 Open in full page

-• Step 1: File Picker
+• Step 1: File or Folder Picker

 • Step 2: Mapping Picker

 Select a mapping template that best fits your data structure.
 Several mappings are available to support the following data types: Run Data, Timeseries Data, or Run Events.
-Custom mappings can be added to list upon request.
+Custom mappings can be added to the list upon request.
 Refer to the mapping example in the top right corner of the screen or consult the Mapping Guide below for more information on a particular mapping.

 • Step 3: Settings (Timeseries Data Only)